“If you want to go far, go alone. If you want to go far, go together.”—African Proverb

 In 2011, five years after it was founded, CHN, through the good offices of its Board member Dr. Wizdom Powell, reached out to the Association of Black Psychologists, Inc. (ABPsi).
 We asked for ABPsi’s help in ensuring that our signature initiative—the Emotional Emancipation Circle—would be psychologically sound, evidence informed, and culturally grounded.

-CHN was introduced to ABPsi by our board member, clinical psychologist Dr. Wizdom Powell Brown.
-We sought ABPsi’s help in making sure that our Emotional Emancipation Circle (EEC) process was psychologically sound, evidence informed, and culturally grounded.
-Incoming president Dr. Cheryl Tawede Grills responded enthusiastically to our request, as did her predecessor Dr. Benson Cooke, and her successors Dr. Daryl Taasogle Rowe, Dr. Kevin Washington, and Dr. Huberta Jackson Lowman.
-They have provided research, advice, counsel, and training to help us establish an international grassroots network of EECs and Dr. Grills has travelled the world as our lead EEC trainer.
+Incoming ABPsi president Dr. Cheryl Tawede Grills responded enthusiastically to our request, as did her predecessor Dr. Benson Cooke, and her successors Dr. Daryl Taasogle Rowe, Dr. Kevin Washington, Dr. Huberta Jackson Lowman, and Dr. Theopia Jackson.
+They have provided research, advice, counsel, and training to help us establish an international grassroots network of EECs and Dr. Grills has traveled the world as our lead EEC trainer.

 Through ABPsi, CHN has established alliances with other Black psychological associations in the Caribbean, Ghana, Cuba, the United Kingdom, and South Africa.